-- assumed to have no further drawdown.
-This will be reviewed and adjusted in future monitoring reports if schemes are approved during the year. - 108.
+- 107. In respect of the contingency budget of £200,000, given that it is early in the financial year, this is shown projected to be fully required, although as the year progresses, any under spend will be used to reduce the level of borrowing assumed in the Capital Programme. - 108.
+A sum of £120,000 has been vired to support Lamby Waste depot enhancements, with the balance of the £500,000 invest to save budget assumed to have no further drawdown.
+This will be reviewed and adjusted in future monitoring reports if schemes are approved during the year. - 109.
 Including slippage of £3.198 million from 2020/21, based on projections initially assumed in the Cardiff Capital Region City Deal (CCRCD) business plan, a total programme budget of £6.792 million was assumed for 2021/22 as part of the Council's agreed £28.4 million contribution to the region.
 The timing and value of any drawdown is subject to proposed projects being considered and approved by the CCRCD joint committee, the delivery and expenditure on those projects, but also the different funding streams available to CCRCD to manage expenditure obligations.
-With expenditure estimated to be lower than planned and assumptions that the majority of expenditure during the year will be managed within existing resources held by City Deal, slippage of £6.492 million will be reprofiled into future years. - 109.
-The Core Office Strategy had an overall allocation of £9.750 million included in the programme over a three year period with £5.679 million of this assumed in 2021/22.
+With expenditure estimated to be lower than planned and assumptions that the majority of expenditure during the year will be managed within existing resources held by City Deal, slippage of £6.492 million will be reprofiled into future years. - 110.
+The Core Office Strategy had an overall allocation of £9.750 million included in the programme over a three-year period with £5.679 million of this assumed in 2021/22.
 This was towards smarter working, digital infrastructure and building adaptations to allow consolidation into alternative council buildings.
 Drawdown of this allocation is subject to any expenditure being repaid on an invest to save basis.
-Projected expenditure for the year is £5.330 million, predominantly to be spent on adaptations and fit out of Oak House following its acquisition and the purchase of specialist equipment for the Alarm Receiving Centre (ARC). - 110.
+Projected expenditure for the year is £4 million, predominantly to be spent on adaptations and fit out of Oak House following its acquisition and the purchase of specialist equipment for the Alarm Receiving Centre (ARC). - 111.
 A total of £260,000 allocated in 2020/21 was carried forward to this year towards a webcasting and conferencing system.
-Procurement is underway with a revised delivery plan which will see the core elements of the microphone and conference control system planned to be installed by the end of September.
-Enhancements to the displays and supplementary systems are expected to be completed by December 2021 with any other improvements being finalised by 31 March 2022.
-Subject to the tender process, £50,000 is currently assumed to be carried forward into 2022/23.
-In addition to the main conferencing system, hybrid meeting equipment has been installed and is currently being tested. - 111.
-The CITB Onsite Construction Academy is hosted on the Wates Residential Aspen Grove development at the old Eastern High site in Rumney.
-Expenditure of £110,000 relates to purpose-designed demountables hosting a large classroom area, kitchen and toilet facilities, a reception point and office space, which will become active following easing of Covid-19 restrictions.
-The Academy commenced taking referrals for support in late May for a five-day intensive programme allowing learners to gain various industry-recognised certificates. - 112.
-The second and final tranche of viability support (£6.600 million) to be given to Cardiff Bus was referred to in the report to Council in October 2020 headed "Securing the Future Sustainability and Viability of Cardiff City Transport Services Limited".
-Subject to the completion of equity subscription agreements, additional equity will be injected into the company, to allow it to implement that part of its Turnaround Strategy relating to fleet investment and strengthening the balance sheet.
+The Procurement process is currently being undertaken for the core elements of the microphone and

-Page 19 of
+Page 10 of

-4.C.213 Issue 5 Aug 2013 Process Owner: Cabinet Support Office Authorised: Joanne Watkins 20
+4.C.213 Issue 5 Aug 2013 Process Owner: Cabinet Support Office Authorised: Joanne Watkins 21

-- Final
+J Final